caromc03/Smoker-s-Forward-Thinking/README.md

 * **"Mname"**: Eight labels (strings) corresponding to each column pair in "M"
     * The first column corresponds to the modified UG block ("controllable" condition)
     * The second column corresponds to the typical UG block ("uncontrollable" condition)
-* **"M"**: Behavioral measures for each participant, each row corresponds to a different participant in same order as "ID"
+* **"M"**: Behavioral measures for each participant, each row corresponds to a different participant in the same order as "ID"
     * 'offer': Mean offer across the trials
     * 'rejR': Mean rejection rate
     * 'rejR_L': Mean rejection rate for low offers ($1-3)